What do our school leaders say about higher teacher pay?

-After the governor announced his proposal Monday to pay teachers more, the Sun asked school officials in Charlotte and Sarasota counties for their thoughts.
+After Gov. Ron DeSantis announced a proposal Monday to pay teachers more, the Sun asked school officials in Charlotte and Sarasota counties for their thoughts.

 CHARLOTTE COUNTY